-Grupo Albanesi received approval from the relevant authority for the commercial operation of plant Central de Cogeneración de la Refinería de Talara with an installed capacity of 100 MW effective on April 19, 2024.
-Furthermore, the operational stage of the agreement with Petróleos del Perú - Petroperú S.A. has already commenced, supplying electricity and 600 tn/h of process steam for the Talara Refinery (see Note 38).
+Grupo Albanesi received approval from the relevant authority for the commercial operation of the Talara Refinery Cogeneration Plant with an installed capacity of 100 MW effective Friday, April 19, 2024.
+Furthermore, the operational stage of the agreement with Petróleos del Perú - Petroperú S.A. has already commenced, supplying electricity and 600 tn/h of process steam for the Talara Refinery (see Note 39).